ptomulik/testmd/README.md

 ## Limitations

-The `packagex` module has the following limitations:
+The `packagex` module has certain limitations, for example:

 * the `$build_options` are currently supported only by the `ports` provider,
 * packages are not rebuilt/reinstalled automatically when only `$build_options`